Berkeley-CS61B/skeleton-sp16/proj0/spec/proj0.md

 Frequently Asked Questions
 ----------------

+#### I'm passing all the local tests, but failing even easy tests like testReadRadius in the autograder.

+Make sure you're actaully using the string argument that testReadRadius takes as input.
+Your code should work for ANY valid data file, not just planets.txt.

+#### The test demands 133.5, and I'm giving 133.49, but it still fails!
+Sorry, our sanity check tests have flaws.
+But you should ensure that your value for `G` is 6.67 * 10<sup>-11</sup> N-m<sup>2</sup> / kg<sup>2</sup> exactly, and not anything else (don't make it more accurate).

 #### When I run the simulation, my planets start rotating, but then quickly accelerate and disappear off of the bottom left of the screen.

-Look at the way you're calculating the force exerted on a particular planet in one time step.
+- Look at the way you're calculating the force exerted on a particular planet in one time step.
 Make sure that the force doesn't include forces that were exerted in past time steps.

-#### When I run the simulation, my planets start rotating, but then quickly accelerate and disappear of of the bottom left of the screen.

-Make sure you did not use <code>Math.abs(...)</code> when calculating <code>calcForceExertedByX(...)</code> and
+- Make sure you did not use <code>Math.abs(...)</code> when calculating <code>calcForceExertedByX(...)</code> and
 <code>calcForceExertedByY(...)</code>.
+Also ensure that you are using a `double` to keep track of summed forces (not `int`)!

 #### Why'd you name the class Planet?
 The sun isn't a Planet.